What Is Wine Body and How To Taste It

 What About White Wines?

-The exact same rules for red wines apply to wine body in white wines as well.
-For example, the main reason Chardonnay is considered a full-bodied white wine is because of oak aging.
+The same rules for red wines also apply to wine body in white wines.
+For example, one reason Chardonnay is often considered a full-bodied white wine is because of its frequent oak aging.

-Definitely take a look at the Grapes page on Wine Folly, to see how varieties stack up!
+Take a look at the Grapes page on Wine Folly to see how varieties stack up!

-Or, you can get the Wine Folly: Magnum Edition book – it contains a collection of 100 common grapes and wines to explore.
+Or, you can get the Wine Folly: Magnum Edition book, which contains a collection of 100 common grapes and wines to explore.

 Additionally, if you’re looking for some good beginner red wines to start with, check out this short list of 6 wines!